JonaCassens/JonaCassens/README.md

 ## Introduction

-Hi there!
-My name is Jonathan Cassens and I am a junior software engineer with a background in theoretical physics.
-I have always been fascinated by the intersection of science and technology, and I am excited to use my skills and knowledge to build innovative software solutions.
+Hi, my name is Jonathan Cassens and I am an aspiring software engineer with a background in theoretical physics.
+I am excited by the prospect of using my skills and knowledge to build innovative software solutions.

 I am currently undergoing a Bachelor of Science in theoretical physics at University College London (UCL), where I am further reinforcing a strong foundation in advanced mathematics and physics principles.
-In my free time, I enjoy exploring the latest technologies and tinkering with new programming languages.
+Alongside this I have completed a scholarship course in Software Engineering at HyperionDev that has provided me with a deep understanding of coding.

 ## Skills